bitfocus/companion-module-generic-dataentry/companion/HELP.md

   With this action you can delete Data from the entry_raw in both directions
 * Set Data
   Discard all existing raw data and set it
+* Normalize Unicode
+  Unicode characters can be composed by several combining parts, most notably diacritics.
+Often there is also a character available which combines commonly used compositions in one character, like ñ or Ä or ø.
+You can enter such characters either by making a button which inserts the final character or you can make two buttons, one for the base character 'n' and one for the diacritics '~'.
+If you go the diacritics road, you can safe buttons and the result will look the same but technically you entered two characters.
+You will see this in the length of the entry and also when moving with the cursor.
+	With the normalize unicode action all composed characters will be combined if a combined character exists.
+There is a preset category for all available diacritics and in those presets a normalize action is added.
 * Set cursor position
 	This moves the cursor.
 If the insert position is outside of the data, the closest position will be chosen (start or end)
 * Enter Data